 There is a dazzling scene early in the show that begins with the wonderfully cool image of a fighter plane coming down in the mountains of Tibet and, in a lovely mix of hi-tech and low-tech, being waved into a landing position by a monk with pilot lights; the plane folding apart like a Transformer as it comes to a landing to reveal that it is filled with alien robots; followed by a full-on battle between the robots and human forces whose bullets merely dent into the forcefields projected by the robots.
 Elsewhere, there is a nifty scene where Anne Suzuki activates her time accelerating device, tosses the contents of a cup of water up into the air, runs across the room to put the contact explosive back on Takeshi Kaneshiro’s neck and then back to catch the water in the cup as it falls, all in the time it takes him to draw his gun.

 Takashi Yamazaki had previously made the science-fiction film Juvenile (2000).
-Subsequent to this, he returned to the genre with the lavish big-screen remake of the anime tv series Space Battleship Yamato (2010); Stand By Me Doraemon (2014), an animated spinoff from the popular anime series; the manga adapted Parasyte Part 1 (2014) and Parasyte Part 2 (2015) about body snatching parasites; and the manga adapted fantasy Destiny: The Tale of Kamakure (2017); and the animated films Dragon Quest: Your Story (2019) and Lupin III: The First (2019).
+Subsequent to this, he returned to the genre with the lavish big-screen remake of the anime tv series Space Battleship Yamato (2010); Stand By Me Doraemon (2014), an animated spinoff from the popular anime series; the manga adapted Parasyte Part 1 (2014) and Parasyte Part 2 (2015) about body snatching parasites; the manga adapted fantasy Destiny: The Tale of Kamakure (2017); and the animated films Dragon Quest: Your Story (2019) and Lupin III: The First (2019).
 Yamazaki had a series of hits with the non-genre family films Always – Sunset on Chrome Street.